 It was woefully insufficient practice.

-I ventured out at rush hour, braving both choc-a-bloc artery roads and steep winding side roads.
+I ventured out at rush hour, braving both chockablock artery roads and steep winding side ones.
 Matters weren’t helped by the monstrous hire car that I drove for the first two weeks.
 It was a cumbersome, tank-weight car with squishy tyres and a put-put 2CV type engine.
-Going up hill felt like the car was desperately swimming against a rip tide.
+Going uphill felt like the car was desperately swimming against a rip tide.
 Did I mention it’s hilly?

-Eventually arriving frazzled and white knuckled at the address I’d been given I plastered on a smile, walked in and asked about the playgroup.
+Eventually arriving frazzled and white knuckled at the address I’d been given I plastered on a smile, walked in with an excited toddler in tow and asked about the playgroup.
 It turns out my map was out of date.
-We were not a playgroup, I don’t know what sort to establishment we were at because the staff spoke limited English and my Turkish was non-existent.
+We were not at a playgroup, I don’t know what sort to establishment we were at because the staff spoke limited English and my Turkish was non-existent.
 I think they could see that I was on the brink of total unhingement and kindly googled the place I was looking for, called them and gave me the up to date address.

 Determined not to turn tail and flee home just yet I went for round three.
 I headed to the supermarket and explored the floors above it where I found a bar, a hairdresser, a gym and a Gymboree (hooray).
-I signed Pickle up on the spot and then went to buy groceries.
+I signed Pickle up on the spot ensuring a regular weekly activity to look forward to and then went to buy groceries.
 As well as groceries I found a friend.
 Basically, I introduced myself to a complete stranger in the milk aisle on the basis that I heard her child speaking English.
+“Hi, are you British?
+We’re British.
+We’re new.”

-Rather than treating me like a deranged stalker, the nice lady was a friend at hand.
-She stopped for a chat, gave me her phone number and email address on a scrap of paper and invited me to a family fun day at the British Consulate.
+Rather than treating me like a deranged stalker, the nice lady turned out to be the best possible kind of friend at hand.
+She stopped for a chat, gave me her phone number and email address on a scrap of paper and invited me to a an International Family Fun Day.
 A slightly stressful, but ultimately successful morning.

-As we arrived at the Fun Day a few days later (having assured Mr Incredible that the invitation was genuine and that I would be able to pick out my new supermarket friend in a crowd), our taxi driver darkly said “problem var” gesturing at the riot police gathering all around and helicopters circling overhead.
+As we arrived at the Fun Day a few days later (having assured my husband that the invitation was genuine and that I would be able to pick out my new supermarket friend in a crowd), our taxi driver darkly said “problem var” gesturing to the riot police gathering all about and helicopters circling overhead.

-Yes, the first weeks are always a bit of an uphill battle (both metaphorically and literally in steep and winding Istanbul).
-Step by step we’ll get there though and when we have time to stop and catch our collective breath and look behind us, that’s hopefully when we’ll be surprised at how far up the hill we’ve already battled.
+Yes, the first weeks in a new country are always a bit of an uphill battle (both metaphorically and literally in steep and winding Istanbul).
+Step by step we get there though and when we have time to stop, catch our breath and look behind us, that’s hopefully when we’ll be surprised at how far up the hill we’ve already battled and how wonderful the view is as things fall into perspective.